 10. ⏫ Be Consistent When Writing

-Delivering your message is important.
+Delivering your message is essential.

 But you also want your readers to believe in what you’re saying.